nisoto/Blog-anterior-2.0/_posts/2020-04-13-rails-v-ruby-avanzado.md

   end
 end

-puts Humano.new  # "Soy público"
+Humano.new  # "Soy público"
-puts Humano.new.privado  # ERROR
+Humano.new.privado  # ERROR

 tutor = Tutor.new
 alien = Alien.new